sttrayno/Network-Automation-Serverless/README.md

 ## Building an API gateway

-Now we have our code
+Now we have our function ready we need a way to invoke the function from an event.

 ## Invoking our API